| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 to get this practice to learn how to manage time in tackling a sequence

+of questions.
 The real controversy is whether one can significantly

 improve a score by studying beyond these basics, or by taking the